Skip to Content

 Implementing the above environmental corridor protection recommendations is envisioned to come about primarily through enactment of appropriate zoning regulations at the county and local levels of government.
 Links to model regulations and standards for protecting natural resource elements are available on the Zoning and Ordinances page.

 It is important to note that certain policies adhered to by the Wisconsin Department of Natural Resources and the Wisconsin Department of Safety and Professional Services, in their regulation of sanitary sewerage systems, may prohibit or otherwise limit sewered development within environmental corridors and isolated natural resource areas.
-More information on this subject may be found in VISION 2050 (see pages 156-157 here).
+More information on this subject may be found in the VISION 2050 planning report (pages 156-157).

 Inventories undertaken for VISION 2050 indicate that about 460 square miles of primary environmental corridor are substantially protected and preserved through ownership and/or public land use regulation as of 2015.
 This totals about 94% of the primary corridors in the Region.
-The unprotected primary corridor areas are highlighted on this map.
+This protection of primary environmental corridors map shows those that are protected and unprotected.